Andrew-S-Rosen/QMOF/README.md

 <img src=logo.png>

 ## Overview
-This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties for metal–organic frameworks (MOFs) derived from high-throughput periodic density functional theory calculations.
+This GitHub repository is the landing page for the Quantum MOF (QMOF) Database – a publicly available dataset of quantum-chemical properties for metal–organic frameworks (MOFs) derived from high-throughput periodic density functional theory calculations.
 Currently, the QMOF Database contains computed properties for 17,000+ structures!

 If you use or wish to cite the QMOF Database, please refer to the following publication: